IAB24/tech201_virtualisation/README.md

 Monoliths - not flexible/or robust

 - Risk register:
 Highlights risks in system.
-Outlines potential damagesa, chance of occurence and risk to business.
+Outlines potential damages, chance of occurence and risk to business.

+## Development environments
+- Space with all the tools and configurations to run and test programs.

+- Increases dev team collaboration.

+What makes a good dev environment?
+- User friendly, fast and robust
+- Should be easy to update
+- It should match the production environment as closely as possible
+- Acessibility.
+It should be the same for everyone, everywhere.
+- It should support one application - app1 requires version 1.1 - app 2 needs 1.4
+or app1 conflicts with a program app2 needs.